Meet the Student Life Team

-Darcy joined the Wheelock College community in June of 2008.
+Darcy Dubois joined the Wheelock College community in June of 2008.
 She proudly serves as the supervisor to both the Residence Life and Student Activities departments.
-Her responsibilities include overall supervision of the Residence Life staff, housing operations and judicial affairs, as well as supervision of the Student Activities staff, the Student Government Association and all clubs and organizations.
+Her responsibilities include overall supervision of the Residence Life staff, housing operations and judicial affairs, as well as supervision of the Student Activities staff, the Student Government Association, and all clubs and organizations.
 She is passionate about creating opportunities for student leadership and advocacy, and believes in the importance of extra-curricular involvement to complement the teachings of the classroom.
 She is known to her staff as "the change agent."

 Director of Multicultural Student Affairs